Ideas for digital marketing might not be top of your list right now.

-We currently find ourselves in a very unique situation, whether that is on a personal level or on a business level.
-The world is facing a very serious challenge with the spread of the coronavirus (COVID-19), but there is always hope, and you should try and stay as positive as you can.
+We currently find ourselves in a very unique situation.
+Whether that is on a personal level or on a business level.
+The world is facing a very serious challenge with the spread of the coronavirus (COVID-19).
+However, there is always hope, and you should try and stay as positive as you can.

-Many businesses, large and small, have been greatly impacted already as the economy has taken a major hit because of COVID-19.
+Many businesses both large and small have been greatly impacted already.
 Particularly affected are the small businesses, sole traders and the self-employed.
-Food shops and pharmacies, have been left with empty shelves, other shops forced to close and restaurants and cafes are now shut too.
+Food shops and pharmacies, have been left with empty shelves.
+Other shops forced to close and restaurants and cafes are now shut too.

-It is easy to focus on the negative as everyone will have been impacted negatively.
-However, it is the end of these quotes/phrase is what all business people, self-employed should hang onto….it is going to get better!
+It is natural to focus on the negative as everyone will have been impacted negatively.
+However, it is the end of these quotes and phrase that businesses, self-employed and sole traders should hang onto….it is going to get better!

-At a time when much of the UK economy has come to a standstill, business owners, sole traders and the self-employed need to keep pushing forward with the reality that they will need to be positioned for a strong second half of 2020.
+At a time when much of the UK economy has come to a standstill.
+Business owners, sole traders and the self-employed need to keep pushing forward.
+The reality is that they will need to be positioned for a strong second half of 2020.

-It is absolutely essential that small business and sole traders, cut costs where they can in order to survive, but the message here is do not cut too deep and too quickly.
+It is absolutely essential that small business and sole traders, cut costs where they can in order to survive.
+However, the message here is do not cut too deep and too quickly.
 The digital marketing ideas contained within this article can be achieved at low costs and in some cases FREE!

-The government has announced a series of measures already and I am certain they will provide some clarity and support for those self-employed, and whilst you might not be able to carry out your day to day job or trade, you will be able to ensure your business, whatever it is can continue in name through continuing with some elements of advertising and marketing
+The government has announced a series of measures already and provided some clarity and support for those self-employed, and whilst you might not be able to carry out your day to day job or trade, you will be able to ensure your business, whatever it is can continue in name through continuing with some elements of advertising and marketing

 History Shows If You Cut Less During Down Times You’ll Gain More in Better Times